swlkr/ryzz/README.md

 # ryzz

 ryzz is an automatic migration generator and query builder for sqlite in rust.

+- Schema is auto migrated by `#[table]` structs
+- Tries to stick to sql-like syntax
+- Rust query builder
-Don't call it an orm.
+- Don't call it an orm.

 # Install